devchallenges-io/curriculum/3-javascript/1-javascript/7-js-loops.md

 ---
 seo:
-  title: "Master JavaScript Loops: A Beginner's Comprehensive Guide"
+  title: "JavaScript Loops: A Beginner's Comprehensive Guide"
   description: "Master JavaScript loops: for, while, do-while, for-in, for-of, and forEach.
 Learn their syntax, use cases, and write efficient code."
 faqs:
   - What is a for loop in JavaScript?